On the stability properties of power networks with time-varying inertia: Conclusion

 \section{Conclusion}

 We have investigated the stability properties of power networks with time-varying inertia within the primary frequency control timeframe.
-In particular, we considered the interaction between the frequency dynamics and a wide class of non-linear power supply dynamics at the presence of time-varying inertia.
+In particular, we considered the interaction between the frequency dynamics and a wide class of nonlinear power supply dynamics at the presence of time-varying inertia.
 For the considered system, we provided asymptotic stability guarantees under two proposed conditions.
 The first condition required that the aggregate power supply dynamics at each bus satisfied a passivity related property.
 The second condition set a constraint on the maximum rate of growth of inertia that was associated with the local power supply dynamics.
 The proposed conditions are decentralized and applicable to arbitrary network topologies and may be used for the design of practical guidelines for virtual inertia schemes that will improve the reliability and enhance the stability properties of the power grid.
 In addition, to demonstrate their applicability, we explain how these conditions can be efficiently verified for linear power supply dynamics by solving a suitable linear matrix inequality optimization problem.
-Our stability analysis is complemented with further analytic results that demonstrate how single-bus inertia variations may lead to instability.
-Numerical simulations on the NPCC 140-bus and New York/ New England 68-bus systems offered additional motivation and validated our analytic results.
+Our stability analysis is complemented with further analytic results that demonstrate how single-bus inertia variations may lead to instability. \an{These results demonstrate that instability may arise from the interaction between frequency dynamics and inertia schemes, providing intuition on the underlying instability mechanisms, and highlighting the importance of incorporating the developed stability conditions on inertia scheme design. } Numerical simulations on the NPCC 140-bus and New York/ New England 68-bus systems offered additional motivation and validated our analytic results.
 In particular, the simulation results demonstrated how varying virtual inertia may induce large frequency oscillations and verified that the application of the proposed conditions resulted in a stable response.
 In addition, they illustrate how single-bus inertia variations may lead to unstable power system behaviour.